yuwchen/OpenEnded/README.md

 This repository contains the data and resources accompanying our paper,

-**“OpenEnded: An Open-Response Speech Corpus for Speaking Assessment with Human Annotations and ALM Supervision**,”
+**“OpenEnded: An Open-Response Speech Corpus for Speaking Proficiency Assessment with Human Annotations and ALM Supervision**,”
 accepted at SLT 2026.